NiCd: Nickel Cadmium

 The NiCd chemistry is a rechargeable chemistry that uses nickel oxide hydroxide (NiO(OH)) and metallic cadmium electrodes.

-NiCD batteries are often used in emergency lighting, cordless power tools and camera flash units.
+NiCD batteries are often used in emergency lighting and camera flash units.
 We also use this technology for aircraft starter batteries, electric vehicles, and emergency power supplies.

 NiCd batteries should be stored in a cool, dry place.
 They should be fully discharged.

 NiMH: Nickel Metal Hydride

 NiMH is a rechargeable chemistry which has gradually replaced the NiCd chemistry because of the absence of toxic metals in its makeup.
 NiMH batteries also supply 40% more energy than NiCd batteries.
 This mature chemistry has 2 advantages over Lithium-ion batteries: price and safety.

 They are a good alternative to alkaline batteries as AA and AAA NiMH batteries reduce environmental impact and are a low-cost rechargeable solution.

 - Electric vehicles: cars, scooters

 - Transportation of these batteries not subject to any specific regulations.